 4 Tips for a More Confident Recovery

 When I got clean and sober over 11 years ago my life did not become perfect overnight.
-Stopping the drinking and drug using didn’t magically fix the unhealthy mindsets and habits that 13 years of active addiction instilled in me.
+Stopping drinking and drug use didn’t magically fix the unhealthy mindsets and habits that 13 years of active addiction instilled in me.

-Some of the residue that lingered was surrounding my fear of how others viewed me, for years of my life I was shaped by the opinions of others.
+Some of the residues that lingered surrounded my fear of how others viewed me, for years of my life I was shaped by the opinions of others.
 I was intensely insecure.
 I didn't know my identity.
 A deep desire for acceptance was often my motivation.
-Any original thought or expression of mine had to first to pass through my personal filter of, “what are people going to think?”
+Any original thought or expression of mine had to first pass through my personal filter of, “what are people going to think?”

 It took some work and time in recovery and relationship with God to even begin to identify this issue, and the work ensued once it was identified.

 As I learned to stop caring about the opinions of others I realized that I didn't have to think I was better than anyone just because I was confident in who I was.
 It simply meant that knowing how God sees me and feels about me holds far more weight in my heart than what others are thinking and saying.